chayka/Chayka.WP/docs/Chayka-WP-Helpers-AngularHelper.md

 Enqueue script.
 Utilizes wp_enqueue_script().

-However if detects registered minimized and concatenated version enqueue it instead.
+However if detects registered minimized and combined version enqueue it instead.

 * Visibility: **public**
 * This method is **static**.